 - Crop rotation (rotating with non-host species).

-- Avoid planting carrots in any location that was previously in sod.
+- Avoid planting carrots in any location that was recently in sod.

 - Fall plowing, to expose wireworms to predators such as birds.